-- 1) Real-time aerosol monitor to measure respirable suspended particulates (RSPs) - 2) Ultrasonic ruler to determine room volumes - 3) PC computer running Microsoft Windows with a USB and serial port - 4) (OPTIONAL) Indoor air quality monitor to measure temperature, humidity, carbon monoxide, and carbon dioxide
+- 1) TSI SidePak AM510 Personal Aerosol Monitor- Real-time aerosol monitor to measure respirable suspended particulates (RSPs) - 2) Ultrasonic ruler to determine room volumes - 3) PC computer running Microsoft Windows with a USB and serial port - 4) (OPTIONAL) TSI Qtrak Indoor air quality monitor to measure temperature, humidity, carbon monoxide, and carbon dioxide

 A TSI SidePak AM510 Personal Aerosol Monitor (TSI, Inc., St. Paul, MN, www.tsi.com) is used to sample and record the levels of RSP in the air.
 The SidePak uses a built-in sampling pump to draw air through the device where the particulate matter in the air scatters the light from a laser.
 Based on the amount of light scattered the device displays the real-time concentration of particles in milligrams per cubic meter.
 The device weighs slightly over one pound and measures 5.1 in. x 3.7 in. x 2.8 in.
-The aerosol monitor is fitted with a 2.5 μm impactor in order to measure the concentration of particulate matter with a mass median aerodynamic diameter less than 2.5 μm, or $PM{2.5}$ .
+The aerosol monitor is fitted with a 2.5 μm impactor in order to measure the concentration of particulate matter with a mass median aerodynamic diameter less than 2.5 μm, or PM{2.5}.
 Particles of this size are referred to as "fine particles" and are released in large quantities from burning cigarettes.
 Fine particles are easily inhaled deep into the lungs and are associated with adverse health effects.
 The impactor is designed to remove half of the particles at 2.5 μm and larger particles with increasing efficiency.
 The SidePak continuously measures the particle concentration and is set to record into memory the average level every one minute.
 The recorded measurements can later be downloaded to a PC for analysis.

 The Zircon DM S40 Sonic Measure (Zircon Corporation, Campbell, CA) is an ultrasonic ruler used to measure the volume of each of the venues.
 By aiming the device at a 90 degree angle to a wall and pushing the button it provides an accurate measure of the distance from the back of the device to the wall in question.
 This can be used to quickly and easily measure the dimensions of a room (length, width and height), which can be used to calculate the room's volume.
-This device is accurate up to 40 feet.
-While any ultrasonic measuring device can be used in substitute of this model, the DM S40 is one of the smallest, simplest and most discrete ones available.
-Most models now have a measurement range up to 50 feet.
-Some models provide a useful laser sight to show you exactly what the device is aimed at but it is not recommended to use the laser feature in order to remain discrete.
-These devices are commonly sold in hardware stores or can be found online.
+This device is accurate up to 40 feet (12 meters).
+Any ultrasonic measuring device can be used in substitute of this model but the DM S40 is a good choice because it is simple and discrete.
+Some models provide a useful laser sight to show you exactly what the device is aimed at, although the laser may make discrete measurements more difficult.
+These devices are commonly sold in hardware stores or can be found through various outlets on the Internet.